tbuchloh/tolino-cloud-backup/README.md

 Better error handling.

-More REST API calls (e.g. meta data edit, cover image upload).
+More REST API calls (e.g. more collection features).

 Support for more resellers.